- About DCC

 - News & Events

 The faculty and staff at Dutchess regard student services as an integral part of the total college experience.
 A conscientious effort is made to know students as individuals and to serve them as such.
-The Department of Student Services includes the following offices: The Academic Coaching and Transfer (ACT) Center, Admissions, Registrar, Accommodative Services, Student Financial Services, Counseling Services, Health Services, Student Activities, Residential Life and Athletics.
+The Department of Student Services includes the following offices: The Academic, Career and Transfer (ACT) Center, Admissions, Accommodative Services, Student Financial Services, Counseling Services, Health Services, Student Activities, Residential Life and Athletics.
 They are coordinated and directed by the Dean of Student Services and Enrollment Management.

 Orientation for New Students